Algorithmic solvability of the lifting-extension problem: Introduction

 If such a map exists and $\dim X\leq 2d$, then the set $[X,Y]$ of all equivariant homotopy classes of equivariant continuous maps can be equipped with the structure of a finitely generated abelian group, and the algorithm outputs the isomorphism type of this group. \ifpoly

 For fixed $G$ and $\theconn$, this algorithm runs in polynomial time. \fi \end{theorem}

-Here the isomorphism type is output as an abstract abelian group given by a (finite) number of generators and relations.
+The isomorphism type is output as an abstract abelian group given by a (finite) number of generators and relations.
 Furthermore, there is an algorithm that, given an equivariant simplicial map $\ell\col X\to Y$, computes the element of this group that $\ell$ represents.
+In the opposite direction, although every homotopy class can be represented by a simplicial map $X' \to Y$ for some \emph{subdivision} $X'$ of $X$, we do not know of effective means of producing such representatives.\footnote{ It is possible, for a given homotopy class $z \in [X, Y]$, to go through all subdivisions $X'$ and all possible simplicial maps $X' \to Y$ and test if they represent $z$.
+However, such a procedure does not seem to be very effective. }

 As a consequence, we also have an algorithm that, given two equivariant simplicial maps $X\to Y$, tests whether they are equivariantly homotopic under the above dimension restrictions on $X$.
 Building on the methods of the present paper, \cite{Filakovsky:suspension} removes the dimension restriction for the latter question: it provides a homotopy-testing algorithm assuming only that $Y$ is simply connected.